yggdrasil-network/yggdrasil-go/README.md

 It's notably not a shortest path routing scheme, with the goal of scalable name-independent routing on dynamic networks with an internet-like topology.
 It's named Yggdrasil after the world tree from Norse mythology, because that seemed like the obvious name given how it works.
 For a longer, rambling version of this readme with more information, see: [doc](doc/README.md).
+A very early incomplete draft of a [whitepaper](doc/Whitepaper.md) describing the protocol is also available.

 This is a toy / proof-of-principle, so it's not even alpha quality software--any nontrivial update is likely to break backwards compatibility with no possibility for a clean upgrade path.
 You're encouraged to play with it, but I strongly advise against using it for anything mission critical.